 ARFID, which stands for Avoidant Restrictive Food Intake Disorder, is characterized by inadequate nutritional intake due to highly selective and restrictive food choices.
 It can be due to a lack of interest in eating food, sensory issues with some foods, or the fear of eating some foods.
 The condition is most often seen in children, but can persist into adult years and can present at any age.
 Failure to meet energy needs due to ARFID can result in severe medical consequences.

 BED or Binge Eating Disorder is characterized by recurrent episodes of binge eating that happen at least once a week and last for three months or more.
 These episodes co-occur with a feeling of being unable to control or stop the episode.
 Warning signs and symptoms of BED include but are not limited to frequent dieting, secretive behavior, cutting out food groups, feelings of depression, feelings of being out of control, and social isolation.

 After reading about the different types of eating disorders, you may be concerned that you have one of these conditions.
 If that’s the case, you can get help.
 If you believe that you might have an eating disorder, talk to an online therapist or counselor today.
 You don’t have to navigate these symptoms alone.
-It’s important to seek help for your condition, and it’s available.
 There are mental health professionals who are ready to help you heal.
 Many of the counselors at BetterHelp understand eating disorders and can guide you on the path to recovery.
 You might be afraid to seek help, but remember that it’s natural to fear change.
 There’s hope for a better life when you recognize the issues you’re coping with, and start to address them in therapy.
-Search the network of online counselors and therapists at BetterHelp and find someone that specializes in eating disorders so that they can understand what you are going through and give you the support that you need and deserve.
+Search the network of online counselors and therapists at BetterHelp and find someone that specializes in eating disorders so that they can give you the support that you need and deserve.